ZimbiX/renamespace/README.md

 If you change the number of namespaces, expect to have to run RuboCop autocorrect afterwards to clean up formatting.

+The namespace replacing is not super smart yet, so it might get it wrong sometimes.
+If it does, see `renamespace --help` for some options that might help.

 ## Installation

 The executable is distributed as a gem.
 You can install it from GitHub Packages directly like so: